bhavukkalra/QuestionGeneration-NLP/README.md

 ### Credits @dipta1010

-## Please also read the README.md inside to avoid in future problems that I faced while making this project.It has got some installation instructions as well on how to properly install the requirements and in order of priority
+## Please also read the requirements.txt inside to avoid in future problems that I faced while making this project.It has got some installation instructions as well on how to properly install the requirements and in order of priority